 - Subscribers are in the Awareness Stage.

-- Leads and MQL are the Consideration Stage.
+- Leads and MQL are in the Consideration Stage.

-- SQL and Opportunities are in the Decision-making Stage.
+- SQL and Opportunities are in the Decision Stage.

 - Customers and Evangelists are the Delighted Customer Stage.

-Now, what do the right people (ideal customers) in this stage need to see to move into the next phase with you?
+What do ideal customers in each stage need to see to move into the next phase with you?
+This is what you’ll build your marketing plan around.
+Follow these steps:

 - Segment contacts based on where they are in the lead stages.